USING IRONXL

 IronXL is an Iron Software library that allows C# developers to read, generate, and edit Excel (and other Spreadsheet files) in .NET applications and websites.

 IronXL is a quick and easy way to work with Excel and other spreadsheet files in C# and .NET.
-IronXL works well with .NET Framework, .NET Core, and Azure without the need for Office Excel Interopm.
+IronXL works well with .NET Framework, .NET Core, and Azure without the need for Office Excel Interop.
 IronXL also does not require installing Microsoft Office or include any other such dependencies.

 Create a New Visual Studio Project